Ali Kushayb

-On 27 February 2007, Prosecutor Luis Moreno-Ocampo charged Kushayb with crimes against civilians in Darfur during 2003 and 2004, accusing him of ordering killings, rapes, and looting.
+On 27 February 2007, Prosecutor Luis Moreno Ocampo charged Kushayb with crimes against civilians in Darfur during 2003 and 2004, accusing him of ordering killings, rapes, and looting.
 An ICC arrest warrant was issued for him and Ahmed Haroun, his co-defendant, on 27 April 2007.
 In April 2008, he was released from Sudanese custody.
 Sudanese authorities re-arrested Kushayb in October 2008.
 In early 2013, Kushayb was commander of the Central Reserve Forces (Abu Tira) in Rahad el-Berdi in South Darfur.
 Reports on his activities continued sporadically from 2013 to 2017.
-He was taken into custody by the International Criminal Court in June 2020.
+He was taken into custody by the International Criminal Court in June 2020, and in October 2025 was convicted on 27 counts of murder, crimes against humanity, and war crimes.

 Background

 Ali Kushayb's father was a member of the Ta’isha tribe while his mother was from the Dangaoni tribe from the southern part of Sudan.

 Ali Kushayb was an aqid al-ogada, a colonel of colonels, for the Wadi Salih area in Darfur.
 He was one of the senior leaders of the tribal hierarchy in the Wadi Salih locality, and was a member of the Popular Defence Forces (PDF), as well as a commander of a government backed militia in Darfur from August 2003 until March 2004.
 He served as a liaison between the government and the Janjaweed, while simultaneously participating in attacks against targeted groups.